AGiorgetti/ngrx101/DOCS.md

     @Effect({ dispatch: false })

-Side effect that might not dispatch actions given some conditions, there are two options to implement them:
+Side effect that might not dispatch actions under some conditions, there are two ways to implement them:

 1- Return / Dispatch a no-op action.